pbinkley/microcopying_1940/index.markdown

 The completion of the Union Catalogue certainly is a major desire for all of us.
 The Union Catalogue, as I understand it, extends only to those pieces of printed matter which have been given the honor of a binding; in other words, books.
-As a <span style="page" id="page227">[p.227]</span> matter of fact, in scientific work it is often the journal article which is most important.
+As a <span class="page" id="page227">[p.227]</span> matter of fact, in scientific work it is often the journal article which is most important.
 The extension of the Union Catalogue to include all periodical literature is perhaps almost an unthinkable suggestion, and yet I do feel that with a